 \section{Conclusions}

-\bl{ We proposed a compositional approach for the synthesis of signal temporal logic tasks for large-scale multi-agent systems using assume-guarantee contracts.
+We proposed a compositional approach for the synthesis of signal temporal logic tasks for large-scale multi-agent systems using assume-guarantee contracts.
+The notions and main results proposed in the paper and their relationships are sketched in Fig. \ref{fig:summary}.
 Each agent in the multi-agent system is subject to collaborative tasks in the sense that it does not only depend on the agent itself but may also depend on other agents.
 The STL tasks are first translated to assume-guarantee contracts so that the satisfaction of a contract guarantees the satisfaction of the signal temporal logic task.
 Two concepts of contract satisfaction were introduced to establish our compositionality results, where weak satisfaction was shown to be sufficient to deal with acyclic interconnections, and strong satisfaction was needed for cyclic interconnections.
 We then derived a continuous-time closed-form feedback controller to enforce the uniform strong satisfaction of local contracts in a distributed manner, thus guaranteeing the satisfaction of global STL task for the multi-agent system based on the proposed compositionality result.
-Finally, the theoretical results were validated via two numerical case studies. }
+Finally, the theoretical results were validated via two numerical case studies.